cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/cube.rst

 A Cube can have multiple views configured.
 They can be altered by updating the dataset properties using the :ref:`Dataset RESTful API <http-restful-api-dataset-updating>`.

-Here is an example, using pseudo-SQL and Cube dataset properties:
+Here's an example of configuring a pre-aggregated view via the dataset properties:

 .. image:: /_images/cube-example.png
    :width: 642 px